Mishikasardana/Credit-Card-Fraud-Detection-ML-Model/README.md

 - **Recall:** Measures the proportion of actual fraud transactions correctly identified.
 - **F1-Score:** Harmonic mean of precision and recall, ensuring a balance between false positives and false negatives.
 - **AUC-ROC Curve:** Measures the model's ability to distinguish between classes.

-Results will be saved in the `results/` directory.

 ---